The Red-legged Partridge

 THE ORIGIN OF A SPECIES

-The partridge has been portrayed in pictures for centuries and has even been painted since primitive times.
-The pictures of partridges in this article have been painted by Manuel Sosa.
-Home millions of years ago, in the middle of the Tertiary era, rustic partridges, with unmistakable characteristics of belonging to the Galliformes order, must have roamed the meadows and forests of Europe.
-The rigours of increasingly cold and prolonged winters were beginning to weigh on them, pushing them year after year towards more southerly latitudes.
+LThe partridge has been portrayed in paintings for centuries and even painted since primitive times.
+The partridge paintings in this article have been painted by Manuel Sosa.
+HSome millions of years ago, in the midst of the Tertiary era, rustic partridges, with unequivocal characteristics of belonging to the order Galliformes, must have roamed the meadows and forests of Europe.
+The rigors of increasingly colder and longer winters were already beginning to weigh on them, which, year after year, pushed them towards more southern latitudes.
 This progressive cooling was the beginning of a long period of ice and snow that would eventually devastate much of northern and central Europe.
-These were the ice ages which, over the last 600,000 years, subjected our lands to a series of ecological changes so profound that they led to enormous variation in the distribution and abundance of many animals and plants.
+These were the glaciations which, in the last 600,000 years, subjected our lands to a series of ecological changes so profound that they were the origin of an enormous variation in the distribution and abundance of many animals and plants.

-During the long ice age - each glaciation lasted hundreds of thousands of years - the sparse grasslands of Artemis and Dryas offered their food in exceptionally harsh conditions.
-Few animals were able to adapt to this invasion of cold and snow and, as a result, the vast majority of species disappeared or were forced to retreat southwards, where, after passing through a fringe of conifers similar to today's taiga, oak and beech groves appeared, similar to those found today in Central Europe.
-It was in these Mediterranean oases where, fleeing from the cold, our primitive partridges took refuge.
+During the long glacial epoch –each glaciation lasted hundreds of thousands of years– the sparse meadows of Artemis and Dryas offered their food amidst exceptionally harsh conditions.
+Few animals adapted to this invasion of cold and snow and, therefore, the vast majority of species disappeared or were forced to retreat south, where, after crossing a fringe of conifers similar to the current taiga, groves of oaks and beeches appeared, similar to those found today in Central Europe.
+It was in these Mediterranean oases where, fleeing the cold, our primeval partridges took refuge.

 Red-legged Partridge (Alectoris rufa)

-The Iberian and Italic peninsulas, the Balkans, Anatolia and Barbary must have been centres of settlement for different populations of these tertiary partridges.
-In these areas, isolated from each other, these populations evolved according to particular paths that gave rise to the species of red-legged partridges that we now include in the genus Alectoris.
+LThe Iberian and Italian peninsulas, the Balkans, Anatolia, as well as Barbary, must have become settlement centers for different populations of these Tertiary partridges.
+In these areas, isolated from each other, the aforementioned populations evolved along particular paths that gave rise to the species of red-legged partridges that we now include within the genus Alectoris.

-This genus comprises a series of partridges, mainly circum-Mediterranean, characterised by their coloured legs and beaks, throat edged with striking dark feathers, striped flanks and reduced spurs on their legs.
+This genus comprises a series of partridges, fundamentally circum-Mediterranean, which are characterized by their reddish legs and beaks, the throat bordered with striking dark feathers, striped flanks, and reduced spurs on their legs.
 Of the seven species of red-legged partridges, four are found in Europe.

-The Moorish partridge (Alectoris barbara), characterised by its broad chestnut collar dotted with white and by its bluish-grey cheeks, throat and chest, lives in Barbary, as far as Cyrenaica, as well as in Gibraltar, Sardinia, Tenerife, Gomera and Lanzarote.
+The Barbary Partridge (Alectoris barbara), characterized by its wide brown collar speckled with white and by its bluish-grey cheeks, throat, and chest, lives in Barbary, up to Cyrenaica, as well as in Gibraltar, Sardinia, Tenerife, Gomera, and Lanzarote.

-Finally, the Red-legged Partridge (Alectoris rufa), with a white throat, a black ruff that breaks up into small outward spots and a long white superciliary list, occupies the Iberian Peninsula, France - south of the Loire -, part of Switzerland and northern Italy, as well as Corsica.
-It was introduced to the Balearic Islands, Madeira, the Azores, Gran Canaria and England.
-The pictures of partridges painted here correspond to the Red-legged Partridge, so common in Spain.
+Finally, the Red-legged Partridge (Alectoris rufa), with a white throat, a black collar that breaks into small spots outwards, and a long white superciliary stripe, occupies the Iberian Peninsula, France –south of the Loire–, part of Switzerland, and northern Italy, in addition to Corsica.
+It was introduced to the Balearic Islands, Madeira, the Azores, Gran Canaria, and England.
+The partridge paintings depicted here correspond to the Red-legged Partridge, so common in Spain.

-These four species divided up the land favourable to them, so that there is no overlapping in their areas of distribution.
-This fact, studied by Watson, seems to indicate a geographical displacement that avoids competition between the different species of partridges.
+These four species divided the favorable terrain among themselves, so that there is no overlap in their distribution areas.
+This fact, studied by Watson, seems to indicate a geographical displacement that avoids competition among the different partridge species.

 The red-legged partridge

-The common partridge o red-legged partridge has undergone a series of regional morphological variations or alterations which have given rise to the appearance of subspecies.
-This is a phenomenon common to all animal species which, through the double play of genetic mutations and selection, permanently adapt to the peculiarities of the environment.
+The common partridge o red-legged partridge has undergone a series of regional morphological variations or alterations which has led to the appearance of subspecies.
+This is a common phenomenon in all animal species which, through the interplay of genetic mutations and selection, permanently adapt to the peculiarities of their environment.

-But despite the slight racial variations, based above all on the different intensities and distribution of the colouring of their plumage, all red-legged partridges have the common denominator of being plump birds with a wingspan of just over half a metre.
-Sexual dimorphism, which is so pronounced in other pheasianids, is hardly apparent except in the fact that the female is slightly smaller than the male.
+But despite the slight racial variations, based primarily on the different intensities and distribution of their plumage coloration, all red-legged partridges share the common characteristic of being plump birds with a wingspan of just over half a meter.
+Sexual dimorphism, so pronounced in other phasianids, is barely noticeable, except that the female is slightly smaller than the male.

-The morphology of their bodies, the arrangement of their legs and the way they walk indicate that they are marching birds.
-In small groups, they scour the ground for seeds, fruits or shoots, which, together with a wide range of insects and their larvae, worms and molluscs, constitute their food.
+The morphology of their body, the arrangement of their legs, and their way of walking indicate that they are ground-dwelling birds.
+In small groups, they diligently traverse the terrain, searching for seeds, fruits, or shoots which, along with a wide range of insects and their larvae, worms, and mollusks, constitute their food.

-Partridges are certainly one of my favourite birds to portray, whether they are red-legged partridges, snowy partridges or linnets, and almost always as an excuse to enjoy painting the environment around them".
-Here, three red-legged partridges under a broom in a parched field.
-This painting is an oil on panel
+Partridges are certainly one of my favorite birds to portray, whether they are Red-legged, Snow, or Grey Partridges, and almost always as an excuse to delight myself by painting their surrounding environment."
+Here, three Red-legged Partridges beneath a broom shrub in a parched field.
+This painting is an oil painting on panel

-Cereal plains with shrubs and copses, vineyards, steppes, rocky and difficult terrain, scrubland and mountains are suitable for the adaptable partridge without difficulty above 2,000 metres.
-In all these biotopes, the spring song of the males resounds in the fields as early as February with thunderous sounds reminiscent of the noise of an old steam locomotive.
-These sonorous manifestations proclaim the possession of a territory and the need for a female to mate with.
+Cereal plains with shrubs and groves, vineyards, steppes, rocky and difficult terrains, scrublands, and mountains where they breed without difficulty above 2,000 meters are suitable for the adaptable partridge.
+In all these biotopes, the spring song of the males resonates, as early as February, in the fields with thunderous sounds reminiscent of an old steam locomotive.
+These vocalizations proclaim the possession of a territory and the need for a female with whom to pair.

-In the 1950s, the English ornithologist D. Goodwin undertook a detailed study of the behaviour of the ptarmigan.
-He succeeded in describing the complicated behaviour of the males when, despite the intimidation of their owner's song, a foreign individual dares to enter their territory.
-In these cases, both males approach with their heads held high, slightly tilted to one side and slightly stretched backwards.
-They raise the feathers that border the white of the face and throat, presenting laterally this striking dewlap.
-The striped feathers on the flank close to the opponent are stretched up over the wing to form a clearly visible vertical plane.
+The English ornithologist D. Goodwin dedicated himself, in the 1950s, to a meticulous study of the behavior of the Common Partridge.
+He managed to describe the complex behavior that males develop when, despite the intimidation posed by the owner's song, some foreign individual dares to penetrate their territory.
+In these cases, both males approach, keeping their heads high, slightly tilted to one side, and somewhat stretched backward.
+They raise the feathers bordering the white of the face and throat, laterally displaying this striking wattle.
+The striped feathers of the flank closest to the adversary stretch, rising over the wing to form a clearly visible vertical plane.

-The wing on the opposite side, extended downwards, may touch the ground at moments of maximum excitement.
-The curious presentation of the flank and the retention of the wing in the folded position is explained in the sense that the flank markings are the main feature to be exhibited at all costs.
-With this picturesque appearance they circle around each other until they move into an active fighting phase, which only occurs when either of the two contenders is intimidated by the action of his adversary.
-They then leap at each other, trying to injure each other with their spurs while directing heavy pecks at each other.
-But the fight is rarely more than a simple tumble, for as soon as one of the individuals feels that he has borne the brunt of the skirmish, he leaves the battlefield.
+The wing on the opposite side, extended downwards, can reach the ground in moments of maximum excitement.
+The curious display of the flank and the retention of the wing in a folded position is explained by the fact that the flank markings are the main feature that must be exhibited at all costs.
+With this picturesque appearance, they circle each other until they enter an active phase of fighting, which only occurs when one of the two contenders feels intimidated by the action of their adversary.
+They then jump on each other, attempting to injure with their spurs while delivering strong pecks.
+But the fight rarely goes beyond a simple scuffle, as soon as one of the individuals feels they are getting the worst of the skirmish, they abandon the battlefield.

 Partridges in September